 - Time: Limited between the hours of 8 a.m. and 8 p.m., Monday-Friday (excluding Chapel periods; M-W-F 9:15-10:30 a.m.)

-- Place: Sutherland Way (or other approved locations) upon submission of request and written permission from the Dean of Students or his/her designee.
+- Place: Sutherland Way (or other approved locations) upon submission of request and written permission from the VP for Student Development or his/her designee.

-Additional stipulations may be placed on any such event on a case-by-case basis at the discretion of the Dean of Students or his/her designee.
+Additional stipulations may be placed on any such event on a case-by-case basis at the discretion of the VP for Student Development or his/her designee.
 The stipulations will be agreed upon in advance of the event and noted in writing in the above form.

 Such activities may not interfere or disrupt the orderly conduct of university business, events, or infringe on the rights of others.
 If an activity becomes disruptive, the university will take appropriate action to limit or terminate the activity.
 In the event the area is not restored to its original condition, the organizer will bear fiscal accountability.